MaibornWolff/SecObserve/docs/getting_started/data_model.md

 ## Product Group

 A `Product Group` is a collection of products.
 It is used to group products that belong together, e.g. because they are part of the same project.
+In the database, the product groups are stored in the table `Product` with the flag `is_product_group` set to `true`.

 ## Product